-In this equation, $XSI_i$ represents the stability index of the exporting country i, $Q_i^{out}$ and $Q^{out}$ denote the total value of saffron exports of country i and globally, respectively.
-Moreover, $K{i \to M}^{out}$ indicates the number of countries importing saffron from country i.
-Finally, $K_M$ represents the total number of countries importing in saffron trade.
-Essentially, (equation 9) illustrates the ratio of country i exports to the total global exports.
+In this equation, XSI_i represents the stability index of the exporting country i, Q_i^{out} and Q^{out} denote the total value of saffron exports of country i and globally, respectively.
+Moreover, $K{i\rightarrow M}^{out}$ indicates the number of countries importing saffron from country i.
+Finally, K_M represents the total number of importing countries in saffron Essentially, (equation 9) illustrates the ratio of country i exports to the total global exports.
 If this index is greater than one, it indicates that country i is more reliant on its saffron exports.
 Additionally, the share of this country's exports of total global exports exceeds the share of its partners from all importing countries.
 The larger this ratio, the fewer countries the country exports to, indicating less diversity in partners.
 Therefore, if there is an issue with limited trading partners, the likelihood of instability for this country increases.